 - Turn-on Windows built-in firewall for added protection.

-- Operating System of CDS/FMS terminal should be protected with a User ID and Password to avoid un-authorized access.
+- Operating System of CDC application terminal should be protected with a User ID and Password to avoid un-authorized access.

-- Operating System installed on all CDS/FMS terminals must be Windows 7 Service Pack 1 or later or as prescribed above.
+- Operating System installed on all CDC application terminal must be Windows 8 or Windows 10 as prescribed above.
+(Note: Windows XP and Windows 7 are not supported anymore)

 - As a precautionary measure, the users should shut down their PCs at day-end or disconnect their VPN when not in use.